 Your celebrations require planning in advance and an investment of time and resources.
 However, a successful event will more than make up the investment cost by allowing your nonprofit to build valuable connections with supporters.
 Plus, an event might just be the perfect way to celebrate the beginning of a new year and chapter in your nonprofit’s mission.

-As we prepare for 2022, focus not just on how you can gain new donors, but also on how you can retain your current base through meaningful, sincere shows of gratitude.
+As we prepare for a new year, focus not just on how you can gain new donors, but also on how you can retain your current base through meaningful, sincere shows of gratitude.
 You can thank your donors and build relationships with them through both small and grand gestures of appreciation, from thoughtful cards to donor walls they can visit for years to come.

 This post was contributed by Derrick Spitler, a Business Strategist at Eleven Fifty Seven working to help nonprofits recognize their donors.
 He began his career at Eleven Fifty Seven as an intern during the Summer of 2019.
 Since then, Derrick has graduated from The Ohio State University and has joined the team full time working in marketing and business development.
 He has grown to love the nonprofit world by seeing the impact made possible through philanthropy.